-The Modbo presents March’s First Friday: “Rule Number 1: New Works by Christine Flores and Riley Bratzler.”
-The opening reception is from 5:00 pm until midnight on Friday, March 2nd.
-There will be live music at 9 pm by My Name is Harriett.
-The show runs through Friday, March 30th.
+The Modbo presents May’s First Friday: “Perceptual Set” by Jess Preble.
+The opening reception is from 5:00 pm until midnight on Friday, May 4th.
+The show runs through Friday, May 25th, with a free artist’s talk at 5:30 on that night.
 The Modbo is located in the Arts Alley in downtown Colorado Springs at 17C E. Bijou.
 Find the stretch of Bijou that is between Cascade and Tejon, and go south down the alley.
 Street parking is available, but The Modbo recommends the lot on Cascade just north of Bijou, which is only a $1 after 3 pm.
 The Modbo can be reached at firstname.lastname@example.org, themodbo.com, or 633-4240.

 About the show: “Perceptual set” is a phrase used to describe our tendency to unconsciously censor the world around us to suit our expectations.
 We generally see what we want or expect to see.
 Our current world’s sociological and political climate is no exception to this rule.
 Flooded by sensory input that is algorithmically filtered by our own actions, it becomes effortless to slip into a spiral of reciprocating perception.
 “Perceptual Set” is an analysis of the macro and micro: minuscule viruses that wiped out populations, a sweeping vista of our small planet from space, nebulae where stars and life are born, and a few of the seven wonders of the world– some of our greatest architectural achievements dwarfed in size by the precious brevity of our fragile existence.
 It is important to consider how small we are, and rejoice in our fleeting place in the universe.